reuters-graphics/style/packages/guide/content/graphics-rig/quickstart/page.md

 $ runner upload de
 ```

-After you've pushed all your code to the server, you can publish all your editions with:
+After you've pushed all your code to the server, you can **publish** all your editions with:

 ```
 $ runner publish
 ```

+Anytime you upload any updates to your project, you must republish the entire package.